 - If you soaked the reed in hot water, it might need to be left to dry out for a few minutes.

-- Try putting a plaque in (plaque is optional) and squeeze the opening shut with your fingers.
+- Try putting a plaque in and squeeze the opening shut with your fingers.
 Make sure the reed is soaked otherwise it can split.
 If you do not have a plaque, you can try shutting the opening without one.

 - The reed might be too new and might need to be "broken in."
 Break in the reed if it is new and if the tone and intonation feel out of control with tone or pitch.
 To break in a reed, all you need to do is play on it for an hour or more.
 Try practicing music with a lot of fast, articulated notes to break your reeds in quicker.